Fashion MNIST database¶

 start_time = datetime.now()

-accuracy, loss = train(dataloader_train, model_DNN, loss_function, optimizer)
+accuracy, loss = train(dataloader_train, model, loss_function, optimizer)

-val_accuracy, val_loss = validation(dataloader_validation, model_DNN, loss_function)
+val_accuracy, val_loss = validation(dataloader_validation, model, loss_function)

 stop_time = datetime.now()